IIKUYY/CSS/Chapter2/Ch2.md

 ### The advantages of Media Queries

-If you develop an website for a computer, when a user try to access with a mobile device he might face some issues, some of them:
+If you develop an a website for a computer, when a user try to access with a mobile device he might face some issues, some of them:

 - Bad size of font and proportions.
 - Unaccessible menus.